Fokko/druid-indexing-on-spark/README.md

 ### Optional vanity

 - Configure roll-ups, use Spark to group by on the dimension fields, and round the time-dimension to 1, 5, 60, etc minutes
 - Make the segment size configurable.
-Using the MapReduce jobs you can tune the segment size to get optimal performance, using Spark we can do something similar: https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/util/SizeEstimator.scala
+Using the MapReduce jobs you can tune the segment size to get optimal performance, using Spark we can do something similar: https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/util/SizeEstimator.scala or count to get [partitions from ~5m rows](https://github.com/druid-io/druid/blob/master/docs/content/design/segments.md#segments)
 - Load the segment configuration from the Druid indexing format (using Jackson to parse the stuff, these classes can be reused from Druid)
+- Look into storing the segments on the deepstore using gzip instead of zip

+## TODO

+- Generate a segment using MapReduce of the Wikiticker data (so we can compare it with the Spark output)
+- Make local instance of Druid to test the segments
+- Build some queries to compare the end results